Generalisation in Multitask Fitted Q-Iteration and Offline Q-learning: Preliminary

 In the online or on-policy setting, Bellman operators are contractive in suitable norms, leading to controlled error propagation.
 In contrast, in the offline setting, contraction may fail under $\mu_b$, and $\lambda_{\max}$ appears as a multiplicative factor in generalization bounds.
 Consequently, the bounds in Theorems~\ref{theorem1:finite_class_generalisation} and~\ref{theorem2:downstream_generalisation} scale polynomially with $\lambda_{\max}$, reflecting the inherent difficulty of offline value-based learning under distribution shift.
 When the behavior policy provides sufficient coverage, $\lambda_{\max}$ remains bounded, yielding meaningful finite-sample guarantees.

 This multitask empirical-risk objective performs joint representation learning and value-function regression across all tasks, providing a shared encoder that generalizes to unseen downstream environments.
 To ensure bounded sample complexity, we adopt the \emph{coverage condition} standard in offline RL, assuming that each behavior policy $\pi_b^{(t)}$ sufficiently covers the state--action distribution induced by optimal or target policies.
 Under this assumption, our analysis establishes finite-sample generalization guarantees for the learned representation $\hat\phi$ and task-specific Q-functions $\hat Q^{(t)}$, showing that shared representations learned via multitask Q-learning achieve comparable sample efficiency to multitask model-based approaches.
 In Section~\ref{sec:theory}, we formalize this result and provide our main finite-sample bound, demonstrating that the proposed multitask Q-learning framework admits strong theoretical guarantees in the offline setting.
+Similar methods have been used to derive bounds on offline RL in the literature \cite{Chen2019InformationTheoreticCI}.